SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects command line being used by attackers to uninstall Malwarebytes.

     - **Effort:** intermediate

+??? abstract "Microsoft Defender for Endpoint High Severity Alerts"

+    Microsoft Defender for Endpoint has raised a High severity alert.
+The alert info is then correlated with evidence events info into the same SEKOIA.IO alert.

+    - **Effort:** master

 ??? abstract "Microsoft Office Creating Suspicious File"